Formosan Termite: Profile and Information

 Share with your friends 🥹!

-The Formosan termite, scientifically called the Coptotermes formosanus is an intrusive variety of termite, that has been transported international from its aboriginal settlement in southern China to Formosa in Taiwan, and Japan.
+The Formosan termite, scientifically called the Coptotermes formosanus, is an intrusive variety of termites transported internationally from its aboriginal settlement in southern China to Formosa in Taiwan and Japan.

-Around the 20th century, it got to the Continental part of the United States, Hawaii, Sri Lanka, and South Africa.
+Around the 20th century, it reached the Continental part of the United States, Hawaii, Sri Lanka, and South Africa.

-Formosan Termites are similar most subterranean termites in respects to their appearance.
-They have three caste – Alates, also called Swarmers, soldiers, and workers.
+Formosan Termites are similar to most subterranean termites in respect to their appearance.
+They have three castes – Alates, also called Swarmers, soldiers, and workers.

-Nonetheless, the Formosan Termite alate has a yellowish-brown body and is usually around 5 to 6 inches length.
+Nonetheless, the Formosan Termite alate has a yellowish-brown body, usually around 5 to 6 inches long.

 The Formosan termite is commonly referred to as the super-termite because of its destructive patterns, which are due to the large size of its colonies and its ability to destroy and consume wood at a fast rate.

-A single colony can contain over a million termite compared to the paltry hundred thousand termites that other subterranean termite’s colony can contain.
+A single colony can contain over a million termites compared to the paltry hundred thousand that other subterranean termite colonies can contain.

 A developed Formosan termite colony can eat over 13 ounces of wood a day and can cause damage to a structure in as little as three months, severely.

-Because of the sheer size and foraging range, which can be over 300ft, the presence of a colony poses considerable threats to closeby structures.
+Because of the sheer size and foraging range, which can be over 300ft, the presence of a colony poses considerable threats to nearby structures.

 Once established, Formosan termites can never be exterminated from an area.
-Formosan termites can plague a wide assortment of fabrics and can also damage trees.
+Formosan termites can plague a wide assortment of fabrics and damage trees.

-In the US, with another species, Coptotermes gestroi, originally from Southeast Asia, they are responsible for enormous damage to property, which results in extensive treatment and repair costs.
+In the US, another species, Coptotermes gestroi, originally from Southeast Asia, is responsible for enormous property damage, resulting in extensive treatment and repair costs.

-However, endemic to Southern China and Taiwan, this destructive species was transported to Japan at the start of 17th century and Hawaii in end of the 19th century, by the 1950s, it was recorded in South Africa, and in the l 1960s, it was found in South Carolina, Texas, and Louisiana. in 1980 well functioning colony was found thriving in a house in Hallandale Beach, Florida.
+However, endemic to Southern China and Taiwan, this destructive species was transported to Japan at the start of the 17th century and Hawaii at the end of the 19th century; by the 1950s, it was recorded in South Africa, and by the l 1960s, it was found in South Carolina, Texas, and Louisiana. in 1980 well functioning colony was found thriving in a house in Hallandale Beach, Florida.

-The soldiers have curved mandibles and whit bodies.
-A distinctive feature of theirs is that they secrete a milky white substance from their head when they attack, and their wings are all covered up in hairs.
+The soldiers have curved mandibles and white bodies.
+Their distinctive feature is that they secrete a milky white substance from their head when they attack, and their wings are all covered up in hairs.

-The Formosan termite is generally colonial and social insect who building colonies either underground or above ground.
+The Formosan termite is generally a colonial and social insect that builds underground or above-ground colonies.
 They have a caste system, which includes a Queen, King, Alates, soldiers, and workers.

 The soldiers defend the nest, workers provide the food, and reproductives spawn the colony.
 The queen has a lifespan of about 15 years and can lay up to 2,000 eggs daily.
 The workers and soldiers can live around 3 to 5 years.

-A colony is covered by an extensive foraging system consisting of tunnels underneath the ground, Older and less viable colonies comprise workers that have a larger body mass than workers in younger colonies.
+A colony is covered by an extensive foraging system with tunnels underneath the ground.
+Older and less viable colonies comprise workers with a larger body mass than workers in younger colonies.

 • Kingdom: Animalia